-- Locality for providing the opportunity, and for funding the majority of the process, - Planning Aid England and Rachel Hoggar for advice and guidance on how to develop and write a Neighbourhood Plan, - Urban Vision and Dave Chetwyn for their assistance in the Regulation 14 Consultation process, - Robinson and Hall and Alex Munro for professional planning input, throughout, - The staff of the Planning Department of the North Hertfordshire District Council, particularly the Neighbourhood Plan Liaison Officer, Clare Skeels and John Barnacle, IT Specialist, - The Insight Foundation and Becky Lewis for advice and assistance with the Pirton NP Survey 2015 and statistical analysis, - The Staff at the Hertfordshire Environmental Record Centre and Historic Records Office, - The Herts and Middlesex Wildlife Trust, and - Andy Lomas (Priority Printing) for assistance with printing.
+- Locality and in particular Francis Shaw for providing the opportunity, and funding the majority of the process, - Planning Aid England and Rachel Hoggar for advice and guidance on how to develop and write a Neighbourhood Plan, - Urban Vision and Dave Chetwyn for their assistance in the Regulation 14 Consultation process, - Robinson and Hall and Alex Munro for professional planning input, throughout, - The staff of the Planning Department of the North Hertfordshire District Council, particularly the Neighbourhood Plan Liaison Officer Clare Skeels, and John Barnacle and Jamie Alderson IT Specialists, - The Insight Foundation and Becky Lewis for advice and assistance with the Pirton NP Survey 2015 and statistical analysis, - The Staff at the Hertfordshire Environmental Record Centre and Historic Records Office, - The Herts and Middlesex Wildlife Trust, - The Chilterns Conservation Board, - Historic England and - Andy Lomas (Priority Printing) for assistance with printing.

 There are many within the community of Pirton who should also be thanked but are too numerous to mention individually.
 Thank you for your support, wisdom and offers of advice and help, and for the many wonderful photographs of our beautiful Parish.
+Thank you, too, for the overwhelming support for this Plan at the Referendum on the 8 March 2018.